ooni/spec/backends/bk-003-collector.md

    the server returned a JSON document.

-3. if it is a `yaml` client, it MUST make sure that the backend is supporting such format
+3. if it is a `yaml` client, it MUST make sure that the backend is supporting such format.

-4. MUST save the report ID for using it later
+4. MUST save the report ID for using it later.

 The following example shows how opening a report looks like from the point of view of a modern collector client (where the JSON